KaiserWerk/SQL-Connection-Pool/README.md

 ```

 Get a connection (this either returns an unused existing one or creates a new connection if
-maximum is not reached yet):
+the maximum is not reached yet):
 ```golang
 conn, err := pool.Get()
 ```